mfelleisen/Qwirkle/Integration/README.md

 ## Integration Tests

-This directory satisfies the basic specs of milestone 10 for Sw Dev F'23.
+this directory satisfies the basic specs of the integration tests of milestone 10 for Sw Dev F'23.

 ### MODIFY REF TO RUN